Jeremy Renner Explains Why He Didn’t Appear In ‘Avengers: Infinity War’

 “I think it ultimately had to do with the storytelling of it all,” Renner told Marc Malkin, per Variety.
 “You leave it to the Russo brothers to make those decisions.”

 Anyone who has seen Infinity War can understand Renner’s explanation.
-Unlike past films in the series, Infinity War featured more heroes and villains than ever, with characters from Iron Man, Captain America, Thor, Guardians of the Galaxy, Black Panther all coming together to fight off Thanos and his quest for the Infinity Stones.
+Unlike past films in the series, Infinity War featured more heroes and villains than ever, with characters from Iron Man, Captain America, Thor, Guardians of the Galaxy, and Black Panther all coming together to fight off Thanos and his quest for the Infinity Stones.
 As a result, it would have been difficult to find a place to fit every single MCU character — as a result, it seems that Hawkeye got the ax.

 Jeremy Renner reveals why he wasn't in #AvengersInfinityWar https://t.co/l8BAde4NO5